theystemYT/theystems-Menu/README.md

 > [!NOTE]
 >I also recommend to send the code for the feature if you know how to make it.

 **Supported Games**: If you are in a supported game, a new tab will be made with a checkmark icon and the game name.
 If you click on it, you can find scripts for the game.
-These is currently only one game supported which is [[FPS] Gun Grounds FFA](https://www.roblox.com/games/12137249458/FPS-Gun-Grounds-FFA).
-However though, more games are coming soon, so just wait patiently.
+Here is a example:
 # Notes

 - This is a **basic menu**, so there are not many mods available yet.
 (More mods are coming soon.)